opensearch-project/documentation-website/_query-dsl/geo-and-xy/geodistance.md

 `distance` | String | The distance within which to match the points.
 This distance is the radius of a circle centered at the specified point.
 For supported distance units, see [Distance units]({{site.url}}{{site.baseurl}}/api-reference/common-parameters/#distance-units).
 Required.
 `distance_type` | String | Specifies how to calculate the distance.
 Valid values are `arc` or `plane` (faster but inaccurate for long distances or points close to the poles).
 Optional.
 Default is `arc`.
 `validation_method` | String | The validation method.
 Valid values are `IGNORE_MALFORMED` (accept geopoints with invalid coordinates), `COERCE` (try to coerce coordinates to valid values), and `STRICT` (return an error when coordinates are invalid).
 Optional.
 Default is `STRICT`.
 `ignore_unmapped` | Boolean | Specifies whether to ignore an unmapped field.
-If set to `true`, the query does not return any documents that have an unmapped field.
-If set to `false`, an exception is thrown when the field is unmapped.
+If set to `true`, then the query does not return any documents that contain an unmapped field.
+If set to `false`, then an exception is thrown when the field is unmapped.
 Optional.
 Default is `false`.

 ## Accepted formats

-You can specify the geopoint coordinates when indexing a document and searching for documents in any [format]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geo-point#formats) that the geopoint field type accepts.
+You can specify the geopoint coordinates when indexing a document and searching for documents in any [format]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geo-point#formats) accepted by the geopoint field type.